cryptpad/blueprints/prototypes/revocation.md

     mailbox.
   * `label` indicates a name given by the parent node.
 The server should not be able to read it, we therefore encrypt it with the document keys.
-To favour privacy, the server serves non-moderator users only with their subtree.
+To favor privacy, the server serves non-moderator users only with their subtree.
   * `linked` indicates other keys that are directly tied to this mailbox.
 This includes not all siblings, but only certain types such as the read and the